 Find out the six steps you need to take to get on top of cyber threats.

-Charl Van der Walt, Chief Ethical Hacker at SecureData, is a keen ultra marathon runner, having competed in the Marathon Des Sables in the Sahara Desert and events in the Gobi Desert and Antarctica.
+Charl Van der Walt, Chief Security Strategy Officer at SecureData, is a keen ultra marathon runner, having competed in the Marathon Des Sables in the Sahara Desert and events in the Gobi Desert and Antarctica.
 He began his career working in cyberdefense for the South African government before forming expert consultancy SensePost, subsequently acquired by SecureData.
 In January 2019, SecureData joined forces with Orange Cyberdefense.
 He is a regular and popular speaker at Black Hat conferences around the world.